 A description is also provided if a particular event is of interest to you.

 To access the calendar, move over to the menu and press ‘economic calendar’.

 Price alerts can be set for either buying or selling and serve as a helpful tool for all investors.

 You will receive a notification when the set amount is reached.
-It is worth noting that you can place an unlimited amount of price alerts on any stock of your choosing.
+It is worth noting that you can place an unlimited number of price alerts on any stock of your choice.

-To set up price alerts you just need to choose a stock and click the icon in the top right-hand corner.
+To set up price alerts, simply choose a stock and click the icon in the top right-hand corner.
 Set the price you want.

 They cover a wide range of topics including: